 Decisions of the Station management with respect to the Contest are final.

-Two (2) prizewinner(s) will be selected in the Contest during the following periods of time (“Drawing Periods”)
+Two (2) Winners will be selected in the Contest during the following periods of time (“Drawing Periods”)

-Two (2) prize winners will be selected on June 22, 2020 at approximately 2:00 PM MST in a random drawing of all eligible online entries received between June 8, 2020 at 5:00 AM MST and 12:00AM MST on June 21, 2020.
+Two (2) Winners will be selected on June 22, 2020 at approximately 2:00 p.m.
+(MDT) in a random drawing of all eligible online entries received during the Entry Period.

-Odds of winning depend upon the number of eligible online entries received during the applicable Drawing Period.
+Odds of winning depend upon the number of eligible online entries received during the applicable Entry Period.

-Entries are specific to each designated Drawing Period and will not be included in subsequent drawings.

-Winners must listen to the Station to win but do not need to be present to win.
-All prizes may be picked up at the office of the Station at 55 N 300 W SLC, UT between regular business hours of 8:00 a.m.
-5:00 p.m.
-If a winner chooses to have a prize shipped, the Winner will be required to sign a release that the Station and any Released Parties (defined below) are not responsibility if the prize is late, lost, stolen, misdirected, undeliverable, or damaged during shipping.
-In such cases, there is no purchase necessary to enter or win, except for reasonable postage and handling fees the amount of which shall not exceed $1.50 plus the actual cost of postage to ship the prize.
+Winners do not need to listen to the Station or be present to win.
+All prizes must be claimed within thirty (30) days of winning, as directed by the Station.
+The Station will coordinate with the Winner to confirm Winner’s identity remotely and to deliver the prize by mail or other means of delivery.

-Potential winner(s) will be notified of winning by telephone at the time of the drawing.
+Potential Winner(s) will be notified of winning by telephone at the time of the drawing.
 Prize(s) will be awarded only upon confirmation of eligibility and completion of all requisite releases.
-Upon notification or notification attempt, the potential winner(s) will be required to respond to such notification attempt and must execute and return, along with the guest(s) of the winner(s), an IRS Form W-9, affidavit of acceptance, eligibility, liability, publicity release, and if applicable, Contest Sponsor liability release forms within thirty (30) days of such notification or notification attempt or prize(s) will be forfeited.
-If a winner has not reached the age of majority in his/her state of residence, the prize(s) will be awarded in the name of his/her parent or legal guardian.
-If a potential winner(s) is deemed ineligible for any reason, cannot be contacted, fails to sign and return the fully-executed affidavit of eligibility and/ or liability/publicity release within the required time period, or if a prize or prize notification is returned as undeliverable, the potential winner forfeits the prize(s).
-The Station or Contest Administrator or Sponsor is not responsible for any changes in an entrant or winner’s email address, phone number, mailing address or other contact information.
+Upon notification or notification attempt, the potential Winner(s) will be required to respond to such notification attempt and must execute and return, along with the guest(s) of the Winner(s), an IRS Form W-9, affidavit of acceptance, eligibility, liability, publicity release, and if applicable, Contest Sponsor liability release forms within thirty (30) days of such notification or notification attempt or prize(s) will be forfeited.
+If a potential Winner(s) is deemed ineligible for any reason, cannot be contacted, fails to sign and return the fully-executed affidavit of eligibility and/ or liability/publicity release within the required time period, or if a prize or prize notification is returned as undeliverable, the potential Winner forfeits the prize(s).
+The Station or Contest Sponsors are not responsible for any changes in an Entrant or Winner’s email address, phone number, mailing address or other contact information.

 CONDITIONS